thorntail-examples/istio-tracing/README.md

 ## Use Cases

+Any steps issuing `oc` commands require the user to have run `oc login` first and switched to the appropriate project with `oc project <project name>`.

 ### Create and view application traces

 1. Create a Gateway and Virtual Service in Istio so that we can access the service within the Mesh: